EmilyFabulous

 Can you Dry Cherries in the Oven?

 Yes, you can dry cherries in the oven!
-Start by preheating the oven to 200ÂșF and lining a baking sheet with parchment paper.
-Place the cherries in the parchment paper with room to breathe around them.
-Cook them for 6-8 hours or until done.
-Flip the cherries over at hour 3.
-Allow the cherries to cool on the pan before you remove them.
+Start by preheating the oven to 200ºF and lining a baking sheet with parchment paper.
+Place the cherries on the parchment paper with room to breathe around them.

 Yes, you can freeze-dried cherries for up to 6 months.
 Place them in a sealed bag or container made for the freezer.
-They also freeze really well when vacuum sealed.
+They also freeze well when vacuum sealed.

 What to do with Dried Cherries